Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 The rest of the article is structured as follows.
 In Section 2 we present the proposed inference method in detail and apply it to selective inference on the mean vector of a multivariate normal distribution.
 In Section 3 we describe how the proposed framework can be adapted for post-selection inference in a linear regression model that was chosen by the lasso.
-In Section~\ref{sec:asympt-cond-estim} we derive asymptotic properties of the proposed estimators.
-A simulation study in Section 5 demonstrates that the proposed approach yields confidence intervals which achieve close to nominal coverage rates and improved point estimates for the regression coefficients.
+In Section~\ref{sec:asympt-cond-estim} we formulate conditions under which the conditional MLE is consistent.
+A simulation study in Section 5 demonstrates that the proposed approach yields improved point estimates for the regression coefficients, and that our confidence intervals, despite lacking a rigorous theoretical justification, achieve close to nominal coverage rates.
 Finally, in Section 6 we conclude with a discussion.